Pottery is molded clay that’s heated in a kiln to remove water and harden it. It is then glazed to add color, protection and aesthetic enhancement.

 There are many different types of kilns, from small electric kilns that can only fire a few pots at once to large gas kilns that can be used for specialized firing techniques.
 You may want to consider getting a pre-loved kiln if you are just starting out, as they tend to cost less than brand new ones.

 Another thing to bear in mind is that your kiln will have an inner and outer diameter, so you will need to know its dimensions before purchasing it.
 You should also leave some space between the kiln and any surrounding surfaces as the sides can get very hot during firing.
 Some kilns have a ‘bag wall’ which is a short wall on the inside of the kiln next to the burner port that prevents the flame from making direct contact with your pottery.
 Some kilns use natural gas, while others use propane.
-The difference is that natural gas produces soft flames which can be elongated and redirected around the kiln, while propane provides a fiercer flame that can’t be easily coaxed.
+The difference is that natural gas produces soft flames that can be elongated and redirected around the kiln, while propane provides a fiercer flame that can’t be easily coaxed.

 Tools